seanchandler/clickme-app-test/README.md

 MAC OS and Xcode is required for running the app on iOS simulator.
 Since running the iOS app on an iPhone requires a development license it's been excluded from the example's instructions.

 Android SDK and `ANDROID_HOME` environment variable is required for android.
-Either an emulator or real devices wil be needed to load the app.
+Either an emulator or a real device wil be needed to load the app.

+Run the project tests from the command line

 ````bash
 gradle -Dapp.platform=[ios,android] clean test